FiF0o/npm-build-tool-react/README.md

 # Heroku
-Set up dynamically `PKG_VERSION` npm env var to Heroku for servicing static files `heroku config:set PKG_VERSION=$(npm run env | grep "^npm_package_version=" | cut -d"=" -f 2) --app <YOUR-APP>`
+Set up dynamically `PKG_VERSION` npm env var to Heroku for servicing static files `heroku config:set PKG_VERSION=$(npm run env | grep "^npm_package_version=" | cut -d"=" -f 2) --app <YOUR-APP>` Don't forget to do the same for as many apps as you have in your pipeline

 ## Docker